ednieuw/ESP32Communications/README.md

 # ESP32 Communications template
-A template sketch to connect WIFI, get NTP, WPS, OTA, SoftAP, DNS, HTML & BLE UART menu, HTML page menu, HTML serial monitor and control with IR-remote control, rotary encoder or kepad.
+A template sketch to connect WIFI, get NTP, WPS, OTA, SoftAP, DNS, HTML & BLE UART menu, HTML page menu, HTML serial monitor and control with IR-remote control, rotary encoder or keypad and WS2812 RGB or SK6812 RGBW LED strips.
 The sketch is developed on a Arduino Nano ESP32 which is a ESP32-S3.

-This is the basic sketch for a ESP32 connected with an LDR, a rotary, or three button membrane switch, or IR-remote controler and a DS3231 RTC-module.
-The last is for use when no WIFI is available and an accurate time in needed.
+This is a basic sketch for a ESP32 connected with an LDR, a rotary, or three button membrane switch, or IR-remote controler and a DS3231 RTC-module.
+The DS3231 is for use when no WIFI is available and an accurate time in needed.

 The sketch is a spin-off from the Arduino Nano ESP32 word clock.
-This sketch has been stripped from the word clock specifics and can be use for all kind of developments where input and output is needed.
+This sketch has been stripped from the word clock specifics and can be used for all kind of developments where WIFI , BLE, Serial input and output is needed.

-Two Fritzing PCB designs, that can be ordered for less than €10 [can be ordered from PCBway](https://www.pcbway.com))
+With a small or a larger Fritzing PCB design, PCB's [can be ordered from PCBway](https://www.pcbway.com) for less than €10.
+They are designed for an Arduino Nano ESP32.

-The program can be controlled with a BLE serial terminal program on your PC, tablet or phone or with a HTML page.
+The microcontroller can be controlled with
+- a BLE serial terminal program on your PC like the serial monitor of the Arduino IDE,
+- a tablet or phone with a serial terminal app like: [BLE serial terminal](https://ednieuw.home.xs4all.nl/BLESerial/IOSappMain.html) or
+- with a HTML page.

-A software-enabled access point is created on your WIFI router to set up and configure the WIFI SSID and password to your router through a smartphone or web browser.
+A software-enabled access point is created on your browser that can be accessed with the url: http://169.4.1.1 to set up and configure the WIFI SSID and password to your router through a smartphone or web browser.

-This is also possible with the [BLE serial terminal](https://ednieuw.home.xs4all.nl/BLESerial/IOSappMain.html) app or the serial monitor of your IDE.
-An HTML page can also show the responses printed to the serial monitor and BLE serial terminal.
+There is also a WPS method that can be started with option Z in the menu.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/960cc1ec-c4db-4e78-b8f7-7657d71cef14" />

-With an Over the air (OTA) connection .bin updates can be loaded.
+With an Over the air (OTA) connection .bin software updates can be loaded.

-The Bluetooth name of the device is also shown in your router.
+An unique Bluetooth station name given to the device in the menu of the device is also shown in your router.

+Settings are stored permanently in the ESP32.

 Start up logging in the Arduino IDE Serial monitor
 ```